 Travel & Hospitality

-While in the process of moving global headquarters to a new Seattle campus, Expedia Group partnered with Green Standards in October 2019 to sustainably decommission 600,000 square feet of offices across multiple buildings in the region.
-The success of these projects lead to our work with Expedia Group internationally and has made in-kind donations of furniture to more than 100 non-profits, while diverting 100% of their surplus inventory from landfill.
+While moving their global headquarters to a new Seattle campus, Expedia Group partnered with Green Standards in October 2019 to sustainably decommission 600,000 square feet of office space across multiple buildings in the region.
+The success of these projects led to our work with Expedia Group internationally and has made in-kind donations of furniture to more than 100 non-profits, while diverting 100% of their surplus inventory from landfill.